CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 #### APP.3.1.A21 Prevention of Clickjacking [Developer] (CI)

-To avoid clickjacking attacks, make sure that the content on all Web application web pages is displayed only at the top level of the browser window.
+To avoid clickjacking attacks, make sure that content is displayed on all Web application web pages only at the top level of the browser window.
 In addition, the Web application HTTP response headers SHOULD set the * X-FRAME-OPTIONS * directive.

 #### APP.3.1.A22 Performing Penetration Tests (CIA)